nkemcels/simpleCalorieApp/backend/README.md

 yarn start:prod
 ```
 This will spin up a new `pm2` instance and run the app in it.
 So make sure to have `pm2` installed globally.

+### File structuring for the backend

+-   `src/index.ts` Entry point.
+Initiates the connection to mongoDB and starts the api server

+-   `src/app.ts` Configures the REST APIs.

+-   `src/errorTypes` Defines all the possible error types that could be thrown by the app.

+-   `src/middlewares` Defines custom express middlewares.

+-   `src/models` Defines the database models
+-
+-   `src/utils` Defines global utilities used in the app

+-   `src/services` REST API calls are grouped into services, with each service performing only specific and predictable operations.
+Here, a service typically is associated with operations involving a single database model.

+Each service has four parts, A `manager`, a `controller`, `routes` and `validators`.

+`routes` define the APIs that should be exposed.

+`validators` ensure that the properties required to access a given route are correct.

+`controller` takes care of receiving the request and invoking the appropriate function calls on the `managers` to perform the request task.